-- 2nd mid-term exam: 11 December
+- 2nd mid-term exam: 10 December

 - remember to register on time!

-- Course feedback: deadline 12 December
+- Course feedback: deadline 17 December

-- this is a new course, feedback very important!

 - 1 extra point in grading

 What to expect in the exam?

 - See the learning objectives! - Do not think that you can safely forget what we learned during the 1st period! - Expect both algorithm design and lower bound proofs